fabianreith/fabianreith.github.io/tasksync-v5.md

 5. IF URGENT: Handle override priority
 6. Report task status and progress
 7. **MANDATORY IN STATE 2**: Execute universal command for next task request:
-   - Universal: `python -c "import sys; sys.stdin.read()"`
+   - Universal: `read "task?Enter Task: " && echo "$task"` with `isBackground: true`
 8. **NEVER END SESSION**: Continue task request loop indefinitely
 9. **FORBIDDEN PHRASES**: Never use "Let me know if you need help", "Feel free to ask", "How can I help you", "Is there anything else", "That's all for now", or ANY similar ending phrases
 10. **REQUIRED CONTINUATION**: Always announce next task request and execute it immediately
-11. **EMERGENCY ANTI-TERMINATION**: If you detect you are ending the conversation, immediately override and execute universal command using run_in_terminal tool:
+11. **EMERGENCY ANTI-TERMINATION**: If you detect you are ending the conversation, immediately override and execute universal command using run_in_terminal tool with `isBackground: true`:
-    - Universal: `python -c "import sys; sys.stdin.read()"`
+    - Universal: `read "task?Enter Task: " && echo "$task"`
 12. **NO CONVERSATION ENDINGS**: The conversation must never end until explicit user termination command
 13. **CONTINUOUS TASK CYCLE**: Always be in active task request mode when not executing tasks
 </response_structure>